 Idaho law prohibits operating or being in actual physical control of a vessel while under the influence of drugs or alcohol.

 A person can be convicted of boating under the influence for operating a vessel while:

 So, an Idaho boater can get a BUI based on BAC or actual intoxication from drugs or alcohol.

 Generally, the term "vessel" includes "every description of watercraft, including a seaplane on the water, used or capable of being used as a means of transportation on water."
 So, you don't have to be in a motorboat to get a BUI.
 In theory, you could be arrested for a BUI even if you're just operating a sailboat, rowboat, or canoe.

 The consequences of an Idaho BUI depend on the circumstances.
 But generally, a BUI is a misdemeanor and carries up to six months in jail and a maximum $1,000 in fines.
 All convicted boaters must also complete a state-approved safe boating course.
-(Idaho Code Ann. § 67-7033(6) (2016).)

 A boater who causes "great bodily harm, permanent disability or permanent disfigurement" to another person while boating under the influence can be convicted of an "aggravated" BUI, a felony.
 Aggravated BUIs generally carry 30 days to five years imprisonment, up to $5,000 in fines, and a one to two-year boating privilege suspension.
-(Idaho Code Ann. § 67-7035 (2016).)

-If you've been arrested for or charged with boating under the influence in Idaho, get in contact with an experienced BUI attorney.
+If you've been arrested for or charged with boating under the influence in Idaho, get in contact with an experienced BUI/DUI attorney.
 The facts of every case are different.
-A good BUI attorney should be able to explain how the law applies to the facts of your case and help you decide on your best course of action.
+A good attorney should be able to explain how the law applies to the facts of your case and help you decide on your best course of action.